Frequently Asked Questions

 What areas of competition are there?

-Contestants are assessed in the following categories: interview, traditional presentation, essay, community presentation, and overall impression, which all make up the preliminary score.
+Contestants are assessed in the following categories: interview, cultural presentation, essay, community scrapbook, and overall impression, which all make up the preliminary score.
 During the final show, the top scoring contestants will be judged in the final question competition.
 Further information on judging, requirements, and more will be provided in the Miss Indigenous Canada Contestant Handbook.

 Where/when will the pageant be held?

-The activities and competitions of the Miss Indigenous Canada Pageant will be held on Six Nations of the Grand River, Ontario from July 24th-27th 2024.
+The activities and competitions of the Miss Indigenous Canada Pageant will be held on Six Nations of the Grand River, Ontario from July 23rd-26th 2025.
 The program will begin Wednesday evening and conclude after finals on Saturday night.
 A detailed itinerary will be provided prior to arrival.

 What does the pageant weekend entail?